leventemo/eeieeioh/README.md

 - [ ] redo responsive layout & styling a la Cards, which has changed
 - [ ] lazy loading to avoid a full reload when Next btn is pressed?

+Changelog Component
+- [ ] when Changlog is open, links col in footer doesn't rerspond to click: is it the cat svg that cover it?

 Cards component
 - [ ] card prompts in an array so multiple lines can be rendered in template